hathibelagal-dev/instantpolyglot/docs/eng/Scandoromani.md

 Some Romani words have undergone semantic shifts in Scandoromani:

-- **raklo** originally meant "non-Roma boy" in Romani, but in Scandoromani it often simply means "boy"
+- **raklo** originally meant “non-Roma boy” in Romani, but in Scandoromani it often simply means “boy”
-- **gažo** traditionally meant "non-Roma person" in Romani, but in some Scandoromani dialects it has shifted to mean "farmer" or "country person"
+- **gažo** traditionally meant “non-Roma person” in Romani, but in some Scandoromani dialects it has shifted to mean “farmer” or “country person”

 ## Verbal System